Thanksgiving is a spiritually dangerous time of year.

 Like the perfect meal.
 We all want the turkey to be juicy enough for Jennie-O to be impressed.
 We want the mashed potatoes to be as creamy as the commercials and the wine to be better than Uncle Bill’s box of chardonnay from his Labor Day party.

 But this Thanksgiving, like all the ones before it, comes with zero guarantees.
-Your oven could malfunction, leaving your turkey half baked.
-Your propane could run out before your bird is salmonella free.
-Your guest’s taste buds could be finicky, even if the meal is your finest.
+You could make a mistake while thawing your turkey (this source or similar ones can help you do it perfectly), or the portions could end up being less.
+You could have a last-minute cooking emergency.
+Your oven could malfunction, leaving your turkey half-baked.
+Your propane could run out if you haven’t restocked with a supplier like Kelly Propane and Fuel, Inc. Your guest’s taste buds could be finicky, even if the meal is your finest.
 I could easily think of one hundred ways for your meal to go wrong.

 But there are no guarantees in this age-of-outrage, screen-chained-brain, always-needing-more world that anyone will be selfless or grateful or even nice.

 I could go on.
 Life never promised you a Thanksgiving date or short lines at Best Buy or a Detroit Lions victory (if that’s your thing) or a great first day of gun hunting season or safe travels.
 All of it is uncertain.
 Everything is temporary.